Robert Cecil, 1st Viscount Cecil of Chelwood: Later life

 He lived for thirteen more years, occasionally occupying his place in the House of Lords, and supporting international efforts for peace through his honorary life presidency of the United Nations Association.

 In his last speech in the House of Lords on 23 April 1953, Cecil reiterated his commitment to world peace.
 He admitted that it is "the essence of national sovereignty that independent nations cannot be compelled, except by force of arms, to take action of which their Governments disapprove—and that remains true, whatever may be the terms of any general agreement they may have made.
 No elaborate or ingenious organisation will alter that fact".

 He added that any plan for international peace must rest on Christian civilisation and "we British especially insist that in our own country, from the days of King Alfred to the present time, Christian civilisation has been responsible for every improvement and every advance that has been made".
-He said that that system had been attacked by Russian dialectical materialism, "its central tenet is that there is no such thing as the spiritual nature of man, or, if there is, it should be ignored or stamped out as speedily as possible".
+He said that that system had been attacked by Soviet Marxist dialectical materialism, "its central tenet is that there is no such thing as the spiritual nature of man, or, if there is, it should be ignored or stamped out as speedily as possible".
 However, "If you ignore or abolish the spiritual nature of man, you destroy the foundation on which rests all truth, justice and freedom, except such as can flow from the love of money or what money can buy".
 He advocated rearmament to prevent a Marxist attack and claimed that "Christian civilisation is the only real alternative to dialectical materialism".
 Unless there was a change in the principle of materialism, "I do not see how we can have any permanent security for peace".

 Honours

 Cecil's career brought him many honours.
-In addition to his peerage, he was appointed Companion of Honour in 1956, was elected chancellor of the University of Birmingham (1918–1944) and rector of the University of Aberdeen (1924–1927).
+In addition to his peerage, he was appointed Member of the Order of the Companions of Honour in 1956, was elected chancellor of the University of Birmingham (1918–1944) and rector of the University of Aberdeen (1924–1927).
 He was given the Peace Award of the Woodrow Wilson Foundation in 1924.
 Most significantly, he was awarded the Nobel Peace Prize in 1937.
 He was presented with honorary degrees by the Universities of Edinburgh, Oxford, Cambridge, Manchester, Liverpool, St Andrews, Aberdeen, Princeton, Columbia, and Athens.

 Cecil died on 24 November 1958 at his home at Chelwood Gate, Danehill near Haywards Heath.
 He left no heirs and his Viscountcy became extinct.